IBSRELA: Effective, Rapid, and Sustained Response1-3

 IBSRELA Has Been Evaluated in Two Phase 3 Clinical Trials With Over 1,200 Adult Patients With IBS-C1-3

-T3MPO-1 (N=606) and T3MPO-2 (N=620) were multicenter, double-blind trials of adults who met the Rome III Diagnostic Criteria for IBS-C randomized to receive IBSRELA 50 mg BID or placebo twice daily.
-The primary efficacy endpoint was the overall response for 6 or more of the first 12 treatment weeks.1-3
+T3MPO-1 (N=606) and T3MPO-2 (N=620) were multicenter, double-blind trials of adults who met the Rome III Diagnostic Criteria for IBS-C randomized to receive IBSRELA 50 mg BID or placebo BID.
+The primary efficacy endpoint was the overall response* for 6 or more of the first 12 treatment weeks.
+The key secondary endpoints were CSBM and abdominal pain responder†‡ rates for 6 or more of the first 12 treatment weeks.1-3

-• T3MPO-1: 12 weeks followed by a 4-week randomized withdrawal period.
-27% of IBSRELA-treated patients were overall responders, resulting in a placebo-adjusted difference of 8% (P=0.020)3
+• T3MPO-1: A 12-week treatment period was followed by a 4-week randomized withdrawal period.
+Of those IBSRELA-treated patients, 27% were overall responders, resulting in a placebo-adjusted difference of 8% (P=0.020).
+44% of IBSRELA-treated patients were abdominal pain responders vs 33% with placebo.
+34% were CSBM responders vs 29% with placebo1,2§

-• T3MPO-2: 26 weeks with primary endpoint measurement through week 12.
-36.5% of patients treated with IBSRELA were overall responders, resulting in a placebo-adjusted difference of 13% (P<0.001).
-See baseline characteristics2,4
+• T3MPO-2: A 26-week trial with primary endpoint measurement through week 12.
+36.5% of IBSRELA-treated patients were overall responders, resulting in a placebo-adjusted difference of 13% (P<0.001).
+See baseline characteristics3,4

-Significantly More IBSRELA-Treated Patients Were Overall Responders Compared With Placebo2
+Significantly More IBSRELA-Treated Patients Were Overall Responders in T3MPO-21

 IBSRELA vs placebo, overall responders graph